wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 Every rule must have
 * A `rule` parameter that contains the rule ID.
 Rule IDs can contain alphanumeric characters, dashes, and underscores and should be descriptive and unique within the same port.
 In the example above, the `drop-az-tag` rule is defined with the same identifier for both ports, 2878 and 4242.
-* An `action` parameter that contains the action to perform
+* An `action` parameter that contains the action to perform.
+Also the rule name.

-Additional parameters depend on the rule you're defining, for example, a `whitelistregex` rule must have a `scope` and a `match` parameter.
+Additional parameters depend on the rule that you're defining, for example, a `whitelistregex` rule must have a `scope` and a `match` parameter.

 <!---
 ### Scope for Metrics